 Complete form TC-40H, Historic Preservation Tax Credit with the State Historic Preservation Office certification verifying the credit is approved.
 Do not send form TC-40H with your return.
-Keep this form and all related documents with your records.
+Keep this form and all related documents with your records to provide the Tax Commission upon request.